Notes on the Geography of The U.A.E. (Dubai): Dubai 2007 Update

 The pictures in the previous folders were taken in 2004; in this and the following folders the pictures come from 2007.

-There's not a lot of public beach left in Dubai, but here's the way to a bit.
+There's not a lot of public beach left in Dubai, but here's the way to one bit.

 Pretty, but we're mostly interested in the background, with its highrise lineup along Sheikh Zeyed Road.
 We'll go over there and take a drive down the street.